Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Energy Storage Dispatch Model

 \subsection{Overview of Energy Storage Dispatch Assumption}

 Unlike thermal resources, the ability of energy storage to discharge in a given time period is highly dependent on the energy surplus from previous periods.
 As a result, the contribution of energy storage to system resource adequacy is determined primarily by the dispatch model rather than by the unit’s failure rate.
-In reliability analysis, dispatch models for multiple energy storage units can be classified into three categories \cite{stephen2022impact}.
+Following the classification in Stephen et al. \cite{stephen2022impact}, dispatch models for multiple energy storage units can be classified into three categories.
 The first, \emph{expectation dispatch}, converts energy storage devices into non-chronological probabilistic models based on their historical behavior or average stochastic outcomes.
-Similar approaches are applied to intermittent resources and demand response \cite{Logan,zhou2015modelling}, allowing system reliability to be evaluated using conventional methods \cite{allan2013reliability}.
+Similar approaches are applied to intermittent resources and demand response, allowing system reliability to be evaluated using conventional methods \cite{Logan}.

 However, under the expectation dispatch model, energy storage lacks adaptability to different operational scenarios, often resulting in an undervaluation of its resource adequacy contribution.
 The second category, \emph{economic dispatch} models, more accurately reflect energy storage behavior, but by the difficulty of modeling price-responsive and intertemporal user behavior, which requires strong and uncertain assumptions over long planning horizons.